-The District supports employees who breast-feed their children by accommodating their needs to express breast milk during the workday.
+The District complies with the PUMP Act and supports employees who breast-feed their children during the first year of the child's life by accommodating their needs to express breast milk during the workday.
 Therefore, the District subscribes to the following:

 - 2.7.1 Notice Prior to returning to work from maternity leave, the employee will notify the building administrator/supervisor of her intent to continue breast-feeding and of her need to express breast milk during the day.
-It will be the responsibility of the employee to keep the building administrator/supervisor informed of her needs in this regard throughout the period of lactation. - 2.7.2 A lactation room will be designated in each building.
+It will be the responsibility of the employee to keep the building administrator/supervisor informed of her needs in this regard throughout the period of lactation. - 2.7.2 Lactation Room A lactation room will be designated in each building.
+The lactation room cannot be a bathroom.
 The lactation room is provided as a private, lockable and sanitary place for breast-feeding employees to express their milk during the day.
 An employee who has provided the required notice, and who wishes to use this room, will reserve the room by utilizing the reservation procedures put in place for that particular site.
 Additional rules for use of the room may be posted in the room.
-If applicable, an employee may use her private office area for breast-feeding or milk expression. - 2.7.3 Breast-feeding employees will be provided time to accommodate milk expression.
+If applicable, an employee may use her private office area for breast-feeding or milk expression.
+If more than one employee needs to use the lactation room at a time, please reach out to your Directing Principal/Supervisor so that we can make alternate arrangements. - 2.7.3 Time for Expression Breast-feeding employees will be provided time to accommodate milk expression.
 An employee who is breast-feeding her child will be provided reasonable break times to express milk.
-The time should not exceed normal time allowed for lunch and breaks.
+The time should not exceed normal time allowed for lunch and breaks (20-30 minutes).
 The building administrator or supervisor will make accommodation in the event that the time of regular breaks needs to be adjusted or in the event that additional and/or longer breaks are needed.
+Exempt (salaried) employees will not receive a deduction in pay for pumping breaks.
+Non-exempt (hourly) employees will be paid for pumping breaks if they are not fully relieved of duty or if the breaks last less than 30 minutes; pumping breaks outside of these parameters will be unpaid.

-For time above and beyond normal lunch and breaks, leave time or unpaid time must be used. - 2.7.4 Employees should provide their own cooler packs to store expressed milk.
-An employee may provide, however, her own small refrigerator for breast milk storage in her individual work area with prior approval from the building administrator/supervisor. - 2.7.5 All employees are expected to provide support and respect the privacy of breast-feeding employees.
+- 2.7.4 Refrigeration - Employees should provide their own cooler packs to store expressed milk.
+An employee may provide, however, her own small refrigerator for breast milk storage in her individual work area with prior approval from the building administrator/supervisor. - 2.7.5 Privacy All employees are expected to provide support and respect the privacy of breast-feeding employees. - 2.7.6 Information Breast-feeding information will be displayed.
+The District will provide information relative to its lactation rooms to all pregnant and breast-feeding employees.